htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 Third, send a *condor_reconfig* command to all machines in the pool, so that the changes take effect.
-This is described in section \ `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__ on page \ `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__.
+This is described in Section `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`_ on page \ `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`_.

 After completing these three steps, the jobs in the pool will send their checkpoints to the nearest checkpoint server.
 On restart, a job will